david-kerwick/david-kerwick.github.io/_posts/2016-05-04-using-gulp-to-create-a-deployment-directory-for-a-php-project.markdown

 npm install gulp --save-dev
 {% endhighlight %}

-Next create a gulpfile.js in the project root
-Copying files it Gulp is very straight forward as two of the main api's deal with getting files `gulp.src` and writing them out `gulp.dest`
+Next create a gulpfile.js in the project root.
+Copying files in Gulp is very straight forward as two of the main api's deal with getting files `gulp.src` and writing them out `gulp.dest`
 So you copy the application folder to a dist directory you could use the below code.
 {% highlight javascript %}
 gulp.task('dist-app', function () {